sweettea-io/cli/docs/source/predictions.rst

 Hosting Predictions
 ===================

-Once you've `trained your model`_ on the training cluster, one command is all it takes to host your model's predictions behind a secure, production-ready websocket::
+Once you've :doc:`trained your model<./training>` on the training cluster, one command is all it takes to host your model's predictions behind a secure, production-ready websocket::

   $ tensorci serve